-Farm bills: BJP ally SAD to meet President Kovind today
+Farm bills: BJP ally SAD reaches Rashtrapati Bhawan to meet President Kovind

 New Delhi, Sep 21: A delegation of Shiromani Akali Dal led by S Sukhbir Singh Badal will meet the the President of India today at 4.30pm to apprise him about the three controversial Farmers' Bills.